TeamFAPS/PSVita-RE-tools/README.md

 	+ Dropped support for segment file, added support for ELF input.

+Kdumper - by @TheFloW and @CelesteBlue
+---
+A fSELF to run on an activated testkit/devkit on FW <3.68 in order to dunp its kernel !

+Confirmed working between 3.30 and 3.67.
+Will need some changes for lower FWs.

+Credits: TheFloW for the kernel exploit.
+CelesteBlue for the many improvements.

 nids-extract - by @dots-tb
 ---
-A program that extracts export NIDs from an ELF.
+A PC program that extracts exports NIDs from an ELF.

 kdump-extract - by @dots-tb
 ---
-A program that finds and extracts segment 0 and NIDs from a continous kernel memory dump starting from Sysmem.
-It is to be used in conjuction with kdumper.
+A PC program that finds and extracts segment 0 of a kernel module from a continous kernel memory dump.
+It ourputs a .elf that can be used for RE (see vitadecompiler), for extracting NIDs (see nids-extract).
+It is to be used in conjunction with Kdumper on PSVita side.

 --------------------------------------------------------------------------------